Differentiating Inverse Trigonometric Functions (DP IB Analysis & Approaches (AA)): Revision Note

 • fraction numerator straight d y over denominator straight d x end fraction equals negative fraction numerator 1 over denominator square root of 1 minus x squared end root end fraction

-• Notice how the derivative of y equals arcsin space x is positive but is negative for y equals arccos space x
+• Notice how the derivative of y equals arcsin space x is positive but the derivative of y equals arccos space x is negative

 • This subtle but crucial difference can be seen in their graphs